urgentquest/reseed-tools/README.md

 container to provide access to it, and you will need to run it as the same user and group inside the container as I2P.

+When you run a reseed under Docker in this fashion, it will automatically generate a self-signed certificate for your reseed server in a Docker volume under your I2P directory. *Back up this directory*, if it is lost it is impossible to reproduce.

 #### If I2P is running as your user, do this:

         docker run -itd \